Rocketium conducted a video workshop at 91 Springboard this September. The workshop revolved around these 3 topics:

 As a business, you have to religiously use social media for user engagement and for building an online community.
 The usual metrics to follow are engagement scores and traffic:

 An online community helps in word-of-mouth marketing, parter portals and affiliate building.
-Here are 5 ways you can use an online community for your business.

 Videos tick all of the metrics in the above checklist.
 But you have to be really careful with videos.
 The most important part to focus on is the quality of the content you’re putting out there for your audience.